FrankC01/pysui/README.md

 - libtool
 - sui binaries to support `publish` and mutli-sig signing function

-You will need `suibase` to interacting with local nodes, it is an indispensible addition to Sui developers tools!
+You will need `suibase` for interacting with local nodes, it is an indispensible addition to Sui developers tools!

 ### Setup environment